 Does it further diversify Campbell County’s economy?

-Attracting new industry and expanding or increasing the competitiveness and productivity of existing industries are the principle means of diversifying
+Attracting new industry and expanding or increasing the competitiveness and productivity of existing industries are the principal means of diversifying

 Does it build on existing strengths that Campbell County already has?